jedrzejratajczak/Scanner-simulator/README.md

 * Switch from data in files to database (SQLite)

 ## Changelog
-- Split project from one console where client and server was to use MQTT in several consoles (server and multiple terminals).
+- v.
+2 - Split project from one console where client and server was to use MQTT in several consoles (server and multiple terminals).
-Client's methods hasn't been changed.
+Client's methods and anything about backups hasn't been changed.
 Terminal's class has been deleted from server's database and moved as another solution.
+Moved project from windows to linux and fixed some compability issues.
+- v.
+1 - Initial project

 ## Contact
 Created by **Jędrzej Ratajczak** ([@mrozelek](https://github.com/Mrozelek)) - feel free to contact me!